Idiomatic Expressions

 Idiom or Not?

-Are these expressions always idioms?
+Are the expressions listed above always idioms?
 Nope.
 The sayings listed on this page are only idioms when they're used together to have a meaning different from the words by themselves.

 Someone could say the exact same words that are listed in one of these idiomatic expressions, but the person could mean them literally, and then the words would not create an idiom.
 This means that it's important to think about the context in which one of these expressions is used.